-- Cancer of unknown primary accounts for 3% of all new cases in the UK (2013).
+- Cancer of unknown primary is the 15th most common cancer in the UK, accounting for 2% of all new cancer cases (2016).

 - Cancer of unknown primary in England is more common in people living in the most deprived areas.

-- Over the last decade, cancer of unknown primary incidence rates have decreased by more than a third (35%) in the UK.
-The decrease is slightly larger in males (38%, almost two-fifths) than in females (34%, around a third).
+- Over the last decade, cancer of unknown primary mortality rates have decreased by more than a third (35%) in the UK.
+Rates in males have decreased by almost two-fifths (37%), and rates in females have decreased by a third (33%).

-- Cancer of unknown primary deaths in England are more common in people living in the most deprived areas.
+- Cancer of unknown primary deaths in England are more common in females living in the most deprived areas.

 European Age-Standardised Rates were calculated using the 1976 European Standard Population (ESP) unless otherwise stated as calculated with ESP2013.
 ASRs calculated with ESP2013 are not comparable with ASRs calculated with ESP1976.